 The most important thing to know is that Turks are universally understanding and helpful.
 I have never been turned down if I ask a waiter, or even most shop keepers “tuvalet nerede?”- which is “where is a bathroom?”.
 The reaction has always been one of helpful attentiveness – not even any embarrassing amusement.
 Just a few months ago, in dire straits, I rushed into a barbershop in Gundogan and blurted this phrase out.
 Without hesitating, the barber put down his razor, led me to his backroom living quarters and offered me his personal bathroom.
 Now, that is caring!
 Similarly, in restaurants, I’ve never experienced any awkwardness.
 It is possible to eat at a restaurant that does not have its own bathroom, but they always have worked out arrangements to use one at a neighboring establishment- everyone helpfully directing you to it when you enter…. and all very smoothly.

 My impression is that there are more very clean public bathrooms in Turkey than in the U.S., and like many lifelong pee-ers, I tend to catalog their locations for later reference.
 There is one in many town squares ( e.g. Bogazici), at all bus terminals (e.g. Yalikavak), on ferrys (e.g. the Bosphorus cruise , even a few doors down from the Sultanite jewelry store in Istanbul.
 As you stroll on the pier in any seaside town, you are very likely to find a very usable public restroom.
 Men use the “Bay” door while women use the “Bayan” door.
 For some public restrooms, there is a tiny booth where an attendant collects a small fee (currently 1 lira – 40 cents or less) to defray the cost of cleaning.
 You generally pay on the way out and as a precursor to our much more recent Purell® craze, it is customary for the attendant to drip a bit of Turkish Lemon cologne into your cupped hands as a sterilizer.
+Nobody likes a negative bathroom experience which is why those who operate commercial bathrooms often try to be very accommodating to guests and use a litany of modern conveniences such as phs hand dryers to ensure that their visit was a pleasant one.

 I don’t mean to say that the Turkish bathroom experience is always a perfect one.
 Like any place in the world, there is the chance of wandering into something disagreeable.
 But, generally, the experience is a positive one.
 There are only two things I would caution about and they are not unpleasantries so much as they are things that are probably unfamiliar to you.